Masculine Gender: Rules, Word Lists and Examples for Students

 Masculine Gender Noun Rules

 Most masculine nouns are words for male people or male animals.
 Some change their form to show gender, while others use totally different words.
-Understanding these rules helps you switch between masculine and feminine terms.
+Understanding these rules helps you switch between masculine gender and feminine gender terms confidently.

 Changing Masculine to Feminine Gender